I. Aguiar, D. Taylor, and J. Ugander, A factor model of multilayer network interdependence, arXiv preprint arXiv:2206.01804, (2022).

 – Contributed talk at the Statistical Inference for Network Models Satellite, June 2021

-Algorithmically, we find that using expectation maximization to maximize this log-likelihood under the NNTuck model is step-by-step equivalent to tensorial multiplicative updates for the nonnegative tucker decomposition under a KL loss, extending a previously known equivalence from non-negative matrices to non-negative tensors.
-Using both synthetic and real-world data, we evaluate the use and interpretation of NNTuck as a model of multilayer networks.
-In doing so, we detail a formal treatment of cross-validation for link-prediction tasks in multilayer settings, emphasizing significant performance differences when attempting tubular and independent link prediction.
-Furthermore, we propose a definition of layer dependence based on using a likelihood ratio test to evaluate the NNTuck model with differing specifications.
-We show how this definition, paired with analysis of the factor matrices in the NNTuck, can be used to understand and interpret layer dependence in different contexts.
+Multilayer networks describe the rich ways in which nodes are related through different types of connections in separate layers.
+These multiple relationships are naturally represented by an adjacency tensor that can be interpreted using techniques from multilinear algebra.
+In this work we propose the use of the nonnegative Tucker decomposition (NNTuck) with KL-divergence as an expressive factor model for multilayer networks that naturally generalizes existing methods for stochastic block models of multilayer networks.
+We show how the NNTuck provides an intuitive factor-based perspective on layer dependence and enables linear-algebraic techniques for analyzing dependence with respect to specific layers.
+Algorithmically, we show that using expectation maximization (EM) to maximize this log-likelihood under the NNTuck model is step-by-step equivalent to tensorial multiplicative updates for the nonnegative Tucker decomposition under a KL loss, extending a previously known equivalence from nonnegative matrices to nonnegative tensors.
+Using both synthetic and real-world data, we evaluate the use and interpretation of the NNTuck as a model of multilayer networks.
+The ability to quantify dependencies between layers has the potential to inform survey instruments for collecting social network data, identify redundancies in the structure of a network, and indicate relationships between disparate layers.
+Therefore, we propose a definition of layer dependence based on using a likelihood ratio test to evaluate three nested models: the layer independent, layer dependent, and layer redundant NNTucks.
+We show how these definitions, paired with analysis of the factor matrices in the NNTuck, can be used to understand and interpret layer dependence in different contexts.